emilysas/Chitter/README.md

 # Chitter
 _____________________

 This was my personal weekend challenge for Week 4 of Makers Academy.
-The task was to create
+The task was to create a an app that replicated the functionality of Twitter.

 ## Domain Model / CRC